Case Study: Definition And Examples

 Jill Price had one of a few documented cases of hyperthymesia, a term for an overactive memory that allowed her to remember such mundane things as what she had for dinner on an average day in August 20th years previously.
 Her case study was used as a jumping-off point to research how memory works and why some people have exceptional memories.

-However, through more research, it was discovered that her overall memory was not exceptional.
+However, through more research studying of the case, it was discovered that her overall memory was not exceptional.
 Rather, she only remembered details of her own life.
 She was diagnosed with obsessive-compulsive disorder (OCD), with memories being part of her obsession.
-This case study is still relevant because it has helped modern psychologists understand how mental illness affects memory.
+This case study research is still relevant because this case has helped modern psychologists understand how mental illness affects memory.

 The boy was raised as a girl; however, he never identified as female and eventually underwent gender-affirming surgery as an adult.
 Because Dr. Money didn't follow up with the patient appropriately and did not report adverse findings, the case study is still often cited as successful.